Middle School Medieval / Renaissance / Reformation Literature

 - if a placement assessment has been recommended by a Scholé Academy instructor.

-This course introduces the students to the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history and literature from the Middle Ages through the Reformation.
-This class is paired with our middle-school course on Medieval/Renaissance/Reformation history, taught by the same teacher, and scheduled back-to-back in a “block.”
+This course introduces the students to the great stories, ideas, and cast of characters that molded the literature of the Medieval, Renaissance, and Reformation world.
+This class is paired with a corresponding Medieval/Renaissance/Reformation history class, taught by the same teacher, and scheduled back-to-back in a “block.”
 Students who take both courses receive a discount.
-Either course may also be taken as a standalone course.
+Either course may also be taken as a stand-alone course.
+Because of this arrangement, and the nature of history and literature, there will necessarily be overlap between the two classes.
+This integrative experience of history and literature is one of the benefits of the classical model.

 Placement: Please read about our new process above.